Explore spans

 - See how requests move through microservices and message brokers such as Kafka, RabbitMQ, or SQS.

-- Switch back to Spans view to analyze the specific operations responsible for the behavior.
+- Switch to the Spans tab to analyze the specific operations responsible for the behavior and open the drilldown for a representative span.

-Use Explore tracing as an investigation workflow, not just a visualization:
+Use Explore spans as an investigation workflow, not just a visualization:

 - Start broad, then narrow your focus.

-- Let traces guide you to the spans that matter.
+- Let traces and flows guide you to the spans that matter.

 - Use related data to confirm or challenge your assumptions.